aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-25-Proximal-Policy-Optimization.md

 ## End thoughts

 What we saw in this post is a great example of how well **SIMPLICITY** rules in Machine Learning.
 PPO might not give a monotonic improvement of the policy in each update, but ensures overall improvement in the end for most of the time.
 We can guess the reason for this.
-As we all know, Machine Learning, whether it may be supervised, unsupervised or reinforcement learning is all about Optimization.
-So for convergence in **practice**, it is good to behave like the **Lion** :P and sacrifice the current local benefits in order to achieve more important goals in the future.
-However, we need to do this trick carefully, ensuring minimum losses, as we did by imposing certain soft constraints on $\beta$ in the PPO KL Penalty version and by clipping in the PPO Clipped version.
+As we all know, Machine Learning, whether it may be supervised, unsupervised or reinforcement learning is all about **Applied Optimization**.
+So for convergence in *practice*, it is good to behave like the **Lion** :P and sacrifice the current local benefits in order to achieve more important goals in the future (being quite non-technical here).
+However, we need to do this trick carefully, ensuring minimum losses, as we do by imposing certain soft constraints on $\beta$ in the PPO KL-Penalty version and by clipping in the PPO Clipped version.

-So PPO gives pretty good results on standard benchmarks like Atari and other environments in [OpenAI Gym](https://gym.openai.com/).
-However, despite all this, this is just a beginning as the achievements of the RL and AI community for solving even the most simple real-world robotics problems like making a robot pick a glass of water or to do the dishes, are not much exciting.
+So PPO gives pretty good results on standard benchmarks like Atari and other continuous control environments like in [OpenAI Gym](https://gym.openai.com/).
+However, despite all of it, this is just a beginning as the achievements of the RL and AI community for solving even the most simple real-world robotics problems like making a robot pick a glass of water or to do the dishes, are not much exciting.
 No worries about it.
-There’s always room for improvement and indeed we’re just a few break-through papers away for achieving convincing results :)
+There’s always room for improvement and indeed we’re just a few break-through papers away for achieving convincing results! :)